Nouri al-Jarrah

-Nouri al-Jarrah (Arabic: نوري الجراح) (born 1956 in Damascus) is a Syrian-British poet and journalist.
+Nouri al-Jarrah (Arabic: نوري الجراح; born 1956 in Damascus) is a Syrian-British poet and journalist.

+Life and career

 Born in Damascus in 1956, he has lived in exile since the early eighties, moving to London in 1986 and is known as one of the most influential contemporary poets of the Arabic-speaking world.
 He has founded several literary magazines including “Al-Naqid” (1988–1992), “Al-Katiba” recorded as the first monthly cultural review for female writers in the Arab world (1993–1995), “Al-Rihla” (as of 1995), and “Al-Jadeed” (as of 2015).
 His poetry has been published in 16 collections, many of which have been awarded prizes in various parts of the Arab world, including The Boy (1982), Ode to a Voice (1990), Hamlet’s Gardens (2003), and Noah’s Despair (2014).
+Jarrah explains that he "approached poetry as a rebel, whose hope of changing the world had been lost.
+After engaging with a failed political movement, I was at a standstill."

 In addition to a long line of participation in international poetry festivals he has enjoyed the title of honorary guest to share his poetry by many influential institutes including: New York University, Sprachsalz International Literature Festival, Al-Shaikh Ibraheem Centre of Bahrain, Brown University of Boston, Tetouan Poetry Festival during which the cultural ministry of Morocco presented him with the keys to the city, and many others.
 His poems present his vision of poetry and life, to which he has lent a unique voice over the years.
 His verse leans on a variety of cultural sources, with a particular way of focusing on mythology, folktales, and legends while reflecting on metaphysical considerations and deep, existential questions—most recently, the Syrian Civil War and the resulting refugee crisis.
 Jarrah’s literature has been translated into English, Persian, French, Spanish, Greek, Dutch, Polish, Turkish and Italian.
 A Boat to Lesbos, published by Banipal Books in 2018, is the first full-length collection of his poetry to appear in English.
 His opinion pieces and editorials in a stream of magazines and newspapers have inspired lively debate among prominent Arabic writers on the topic of new approaches in poetry and prose.